 IAFPD Certificate in Coaching Psychology

 This programme has been designed for psychologists who have Graduate Basis for Chartership with the British Psychological Society (BPS) (or similar with an overseas professional body) and are wishing to work towards becoming an International Society for Coaching Psychology Accredited Coaching Psychologist or BPS Chartered Coaching Psychologist.
 The programme is also popular with Chartered, Registered or Licensed psychologists who need additional training before applying for a post-qualification Register.
 The programme has been run in London, England; Edinburgh, Scotland; and in Goteborg, Sweden.

-The course Approved by the British Psychological Society and Recognised by the International Society for Coaching Psychology.
+The programme Approved by the British Psychological Society and Recognised by the International Society for Coaching Psychology.
 It forms part of the Association for Coaching Accredited Advanced Diploma in Coaching programme.
 (This certificate programme is at an intermediate to advanced level.)

 Learners have usually completed the Certificate in Coaching module or another course at the Centre to ensure they have some skills, knowledge and practice of solution focused cognitive behavioural coaching.

 Learners will be currently coaching coachees, clients or staff.
 If Learners have not attended a formal coaching training programme, they are advised to consider undertaking the Centre’s Certificate in Coaching.

-Learners will be required to coach another student on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
-In addition, pre-course reading for the programme includes two set texts focusing on coaching psychology, the Handbook of Coaching Psychology 2nd edition by Palmer and Whybrow (2019).
+Learners will be required to coach another Learner on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a review after attending the programme.
+In addition, pre-programme reading includes one set text focusing on coaching psychology, the Handbook of Coaching Psychology 2nd edition by Palmer and Whybrow (2019).
 After the programme, the Learner will submit a written book review and a Post Programme Review.